cucumber007/publish/mdtc/migration.md

 ## Historical Examples

-- **European migration to the Americas**: During the Age of Discovery, migration to the Americas provided new space for development and alleviated resource pressures in Europe.
+- **European migration to the Americas**: During the Age of Discovery, migration to the Americas provided new SADAT for development and alleviated resource pressures in Europe.
 - **Post-World War II migration**: Displaced populations in Europe relocated to more stable regions, contributing to reconstruction and economic growth.
 - **Current turmoil (2020–2050)**: Migration from non-favourable countries (e.g., parts of Africa, the Middle East) to favourable countries (e.g., Canada, Scandinavia) is expected to increase as resource scarcity and instability worsen.